 The marriage to Louis was an unhappy one; she lost her eldest son, suffered rumours about the parentage of her third son, the future Napoleon, and an acknowledged illegitimate fourth son.

 Precisely why, or indeed when, the diamond became known as the Hortensia is unclear, though it seems to be between 1806-1817.
 Was her brother-in-law one of her many lovers, or was it simply on account of her status as Queen?
 Was it because of her support of Napoleon during his exile?

 The Hortensia was mentioned in the inventory of Crown Jewels of France made in 1691.
 In 1791 it was valued at 48000 livres in another inventory.

 It was stolen in September 1792 from the Garde Meuble, the same event as when the French Blue diamond disappeared forever.
 It was recovered in an attic in les Halles (a Parisian district), along with the Regent diamond, and some other of the gemstones that had been stolen.
 The recovery of the diamonds was due to a confession by a man called Depeyron shortly before his execution.

 When the French Crown Jewels were sold in 1887, certain diamonds were excluded from the sale due to their historic interest, including the Horstensia.

-The large crack/inclusion is visible in the photo, at the 7-o’clock position under the table.
+There large crack/inclusion visible in the diamond, at the 7-o’clock position under the table.
 The combination of its colour, beautiful shape, and wonderful history make this a simply enthralling gemstone!